-Why Your Central Coast Website Is Not Showing Up in Google
+Why Your Central Coast Website Isn't Showing Up in Google

 If your website exists but still feels invisible, the problem is usually not one magic setting.
-It is more often a weak structure, unclear services, thin location relevance, or a site that does not give Google enough confidence about what the business actually does and where it does it.
+It's more often a weak structure, unclear services, thin location relevance, or a site that doesn't give Google enough confidence about what the business actually does and where it does it.

 A lot of Central Coast business owners assume their website should start showing up once it goes live.
 In reality, many websites are too thin, too vague, or too poorly structured to compete for local searches in Gosford, Erina, Terrigal, Wyong, Tuggerah, Woy Woy, The Entrance, Bateau Bay, and nearby areas.

-That does not always mean you need a full rebuild.
+That doesn't always mean you need a full rebuild.
 It does mean the site needs to make the business clearer, make the service areas clearer, and create a stronger technical and content foundation for local search.

-Most local websites do not explain enough, deeply enough, to compete
+Most local websites don't explain enough to compete

 A brochure-style website often says just enough to confirm the business exists, but not enough to help Google understand the services, locations, and trust signals behind it.